-His excellence the President of Uganda Yoweri Kaguta Museveni arrived at the Ugandan Parliament around 14:00 yesterday afternoon on March 5, 2018, the president was greeted by the Vice Speaker of Parliament honorable Jacob Oulanya, the Vice President Moses Ali and other ministers and all members of Parliament.
+His excellence the President of Uganda Yoweri Kaguta Museveni arrived at the Ugandan Parliament around 14:00 yesterday afternoon on March 5, 2018, the president was greeted by the Vice Speaker of Parliament honourable Jacob Oulanya, Vice President Moses Ali and other ministers and all members of Parliament.

 The president launched the parliamentary form of malaria which was set up by the members of parliament or legislators and headed by one Member of Parliament, representing Jinja West constituency Honorable Moses Balyeku

 The Ministry of Health Jane Ruth Aceng was tasked by the President why her ministry has failed to spray homestead and surroundings to kill mosquitoes in order to save lives.
-The minister found it hard time to the President about the outside residue spraying after explaining that the indoor residue spraying use different chemicals from DDT.
+The minister found it a hard time to the President about the outside residue spraying after explaining that the indoor residue spraying uses different chemicals from DDT.
 As the President wanted clarity why can’t they used the indoor residue spraying which isn’t harmful to human beings to be considered for outside use.
-DDT was phased out in most of the countries due to its long time side effects.
+DDT was phased out in most of the countries due to its long-term side effects.

 The Minister Jane Ruth Aceng failed to explain which caused embarrassment on her side and she decided to invite Dr. Myers Lugemwa one of the high ranking members in malaria control program under ministry of health who explained that the spraying of outside would cost the agriculture industry by affecting food crops while targeting the mosquito could be hard under that method because mosquito which bite human beings feed indoors & live indoors and so they only go outside to lay eggs.
 The president was suggesting to at least to spray in all indoor households but the ministry of health declined due to the financial tag entailed to it as it could cost 350 billion shillings equivalent to $100 million dollars.
 The minister further said that malaria already cost 500 billion shillings annual equivalent to $145 million dollars in the management of malaria which is very costly but compared to the human lives; there is no choice because life is the most precious thing on the earth and fighting malaria is a priority to her ministry.

-Then the Deputy Speaker of Parliament honorable Jacob Oulanya took a stand and asked a simple question of why are they shy away about declaring war about mosquito, it was comical but true as he further said that he is not a small man but he wasn’t shy away to tell the truth that he fears the mosquito the tiny insect on the earth.
-There was burst of laughter but he went with confident to narrate about his fears of the mosquitoes
+Then the Deputy Speaker of Parliament honourable Jacob Oulanya took a stand and asked a simple question of why are they shy away about declaring war about mosquito, it was comical but true as he further said that he is not a small man but he wasn’t shy away